 I have 28 years of experience in federal and state taxation, and can use my extensive knowledge of finance, business, and accounting to your benefit.
 I know that things seem hopeless at the moment.
 But when you reach out to my office, you can rest assured that I will work hard to find a solution to your problems that can provide long-lasting peace of mind and financial relief.

 Contact William McConnaughy, Your Tax Help Pro to schedule your free case evaluation.
 I personally handle every case that comes through my office doors and would gladly set time aside to discuss your financial goals or needs.
-I could be the help you need after dealing with IRS problems or tax debt.
+I could be the help you need dealing with IRS problems.
 Call my office today to get started!